make-a-meal-2-0/make-a-meal-2-0.github.io/index.md

 <img src="https://avatars2.githubusercontent.com/u/21329545?s=460&v=4"/>
       </td>
     <td>
-Davin Takahashi is the assistant developer to this project.
+      <strong>Davin Takahashi</strong> is the assistant developer to this project.
 He is trying to pursue one of his diverse niches.
     </td>
     </tr>
 </table>